vik-wonders/vik-wonders/README.md

 ## Mount One Drive in Ubuntu

-Follow the step at https://itsfoss.com/onedriver/
+1. Follow the step at https://itsfoss.com/onedriver/ .
 I have succesfully configured on my Ubuntu 21.10
+2. For Ubuntu 21.04, you may use it by downloading from https://launchpad.net/~jstaf/+archive/ubuntu/onedriver/+packages (direct download)
+3. In downloaded file, right Click-> Properties->Permission : Check Allow Executing File As Program

 ## Install SAP GUI in Ubuntu 21.10